Latha2889/Asssisgnment_Latha/Assignment.md

 * Run [./bootstrap.sh](bootstrap.sh) from the command line (Mac/Linux).
 For Windows, open the bootstrap.sh file and run the listed commands on the windows command prompt.

 If you need to repeat the database connection info, you can use 'heroku config' on the command line.
-This will print out a DATABASE_URL variable that takes the format postgres://<user>:<password>@<host>:<port>/<database>.
+This will print out a DATABASE_URL variable that takes the format:

+    postgres://<user>:<password>@<host>:<port>/<database>.

 ## Tasks